 - Maine Title 12, chapter 408, § 10105, subsection 16: “In addition to the permits issued by the commissioner pursuant to section 11154, subsection 13, in extenuating circumstances the commissioner may issue up to 2 additional permits or licenses for other hunting or fishing adventures to a nonprofit organization dedicated to providing hunting and fishing adventures to children under 21 years of age with life threatening, critical or terminal illnesses.”

 - Mississippi Title 49, chapter 7, § 49-7-38.1: “The Mississippi Commission on Wildlife, Fisheries and Parks shall establish a special hunting permit for youth under the age of eighteen (18) who have a life threatening illness.
-This permit may be for any number of days in length but only for the class of persons deemed to have a life threatening illness by the commission.
-This special hunting permit for youth having a life threatening illness may occur anytime during the calendar year and for any game bird or game animal.
-However, the commission may not allow these permits during any time that conflicts with laws governing the taking of federally protected birds or species any other seasons.”
+This permit may be for any number of days in length but only for the class of persons deemed to have a life-threatening illness by the commission.
+This special hunting permit for youth having a life-threatening illness may occur anytime during the calendar year and for any game bird or game animal.
+However, the commission may not allow these permits during any time that conflicts with laws governing the taking of federally protected birds or species.”

 - South Carolina HB 3517: “Provides that the director of the Department of Natural Resources may issue special authorization for hunting and fishing to any person who is not more than a certain age who has been diagnosed with a terminal or life threatening illness or injury who is sponsored by certain nonprofit charitable organizations; provides that any license, tag and fee requirements for hunting and fishing are waived; allows the director to determine the period of time the special authorization is valid.”